Don't see your question answered? Let us know! Contact us at info@IBHRE.org .

-Scores are usually available within 8-10 weeks of the exam.
+Scores are usually available within 12 weeks of the exam.
 Once the scores have been submitted to IBHRE by the psychometrician, the names of those who passed the exam will be posted to the web site and candidates will be notified via email accordingly.
-In addition, those who passed will receive an official results packet in the mail shortly thereafter.
+In addition, those who passed will receive emailed instructions for issuance of official certificate.

 What score is required to pass?

 Because the overall difficulty of the test varies slightly from year to year, total scores are equated so that a score of "500" on one exam represents the same level of proficiency as a score of "500" on a previous test form.
 The number of correct answers required to pass is not reported because it varies slightly from administration to administration, year to year (and from each form).